 While none of us can stop the process of growing older, scientists believe that by reducing people’s biological age, they can extend the human’s average lifespan.

-Dr. Whitson points out that lifestyle factors like diet, exercise, and sleeping habits can all make all the difference when it comes to living longer.
-It’s true, The Lancet medical journal reported that you can slash your mortality risk by as much as 50 percent by walking 7,000 steps a day.
+Dr. Whitson points out that lifestyle factors like diet, exercise, and sleeping habits can make all the difference when it comes to living longer.
+The Lancet medical journal reported that you can slash your mortality risk by as much as 50 percent by walking 7,000 steps a day.

-“The two main things would be physical activity and a healthy diet,” Dr. Whitson tells us.
-“By healthy diet, we probably have way too many carbohydrates in our normal diet, and those trigger all sorts of processes in the body that have now been associated with a poor pace of aging.”
+And when it comes to optimum healthy habits, what you eat can make a serious impact.
+“The two main factors would be physical activity and a healthy diet,” Dr. Whitson tells us.
+“By ‘healthy diet,’ I mean that we probably have way too many carbohydrates in our normal diet, and those trigger all sorts of processes in the body that have now been associated with a poor pace of aging.”

 What are some of the benefits and drawbacks of living longer?

-One of the most obvious benefits of living longer is the familial aspect: It would allow generations to know their loved ones rather than a memory.
-For instance, Mather’s own grandmother lived to be almost 108 years old, and she got to know many of her great-grandchildren before she died.
-But Mather said at a certain point she started to run out of money and just being able to survive from a financial standpoint was extremely challenging.
+One of the most obvious benefits of living longer is the familial aspect: It would allow generations to know their loved ones, rather than a memory of them.
+For instance, Mather’s own grandmother lived to be almost 108 years old, and got to know many of her great-grandchildren before she died.
+But Mather said that at a certain point, she started to run out of money and just being able to survive — from a financial standpoint — was extremely challenging.

 “We need to address not just providing medications that will keep someone alive, but making sure that they’re entering their older years healthy and with the resources that they need,” he tells us.

-Similarly, Dr. Whitson agrees that various inequities, like what we saw during the pandemic among minority populations, could become even more pronounced, and pointed out that these types of chronic stressors, such as racism “take a toll.”
+Similarly, Dr. Whitson agrees that various inequities, like what we saw during the pandemic among minority populations, could become even more pronounced were people to live longer on average, and pointed out that these types of chronic stressors, such as racism, “take a toll.”
 She also added that there’s a difference between living and living well.

-But if medical inventions and technological breakthroughs allow scientists to slow down the process of biological aging we wouldn’t have to choose between quality or length of life.
-Both Peter Fedichev, the lead author of the Nature Communications study, and Dr. Whitson predict that this is feasible within the next few years.
+But if medical inventions and technological breakthroughs allow scientists to slow down the process of biological aging, we wouldn’t have to choose between quality or length of life.
+Both Peter Fedichev, the lead author of the Nature Communications study, and Dr. Whitson predict that this will be feasible within the next few years.

-“Pharmaceuticals are in trials right now that could potentially slow down biological aging,” Dr. Whitson tells us.
-“Those trials are looking at ‘old’ medicines like metformin which is a common medication for diabetes, and newer medications that work as senolytics or on other pathways.
+“Right now, there are trials for pharmaceuticals that could potentially slow down biological aging,” Dr. Whitson tells us.
+“Those trials are looking at ‘old’ medicines like metformin, which is a common medication for diabetes, and newer medications that work as senolytics [drugs which eliminate the cells that create inflammation and aging], or on other pathways.
 If those trials are successful, then it’s definitely conceivable that drugs could be marketed within five years as anti-aging treatments.”